The Bog (part one)

 If Penfold culled Jenkins Woods, built a road and changed the drainage pattern, grinding up the topsoil and opening the canopy, it would change the bog, its biome.
 There was a borderline of dry, mixed forest, and some of the rarest plants could be found only here.
 There was competing science.

-“…and you’ve got your plank walks cutting across, you have all the signage, guided tours, there’s a road, packed-in gravel, that the Bog Alliance uses to access the dam area.
+“…and you’ve got your plank walks cutting through, you have all the signage, guided tours, there’s a road, packed-in gravel, that the Bog Alliance uses to access the dam area.
 And they have to be coming and going all the time, checking pH levels in the flooded zones…they teach classes out here.
 My point is, this is not a natural area.
 Not in any true sense.
 Otherwise you’d have nature taking its course, trees taking over.
 The volunteers have to go root those out.
 My point is,” he’d repeated, “you people complain that Mr. Penfold, who has permission from the Jenkins family to log their land, will encroach on the bog—you imagine this will happen, you haven’t proved it—as though the Boggies weren’t encroaching, as though the Fish and Wildlife service wasn’t encroaching.”

 (2017, Stephanie Foster)